-The Chief Executive will issue a scheme of delegation for capital investment management in accordance with Estatecode guidance and the Trust's Standing Orders.
+The Chief Executive will issue a scheme of delegation for capital investment management in accordance with NHS Estatescede guidance and the Trust's Standing Orders.
 The appropriate signatories shall be governed by the authorisation levels set out in Appendix A.

-11.1.5 The Finance Director shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
+11.1.5 The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
 These procedures shall fully take into account the delegated limits for capital schemes as notified by the Department of Health and Social Care.